How Much to Drink

 Plan your route: Water weighs a lot (16 fl. oz. is just over a pound), so if you want to avoid carrying extra weight on a run or bike ride, plan a route that will take you by a water fountain where you can drink or refill a bottle.
 Another option is to use your car like an aid station and plan an outing that does loops from your vehicle.
 You can stop at your car to refill a water bottle and grab a quick snack.

-In the mountains, either carry enough water to get you through the duration of your outing, or bring a water filter and know where a lake or stream is that you can refill from.
+In more remote areas, either carry enough water to get you through the duration of your outing, or bring along a water treatment option for refilling from a lake or stream along the route.

 Wear sun protection: Getting a sunburn can expedite dehydration, so lather up with sunscreen or wear sun-protection clothing before heading out.